- High quality video, audio, screen sharing and stability of connection

 - One touch to start or join meetings

-- Unlimited cloud storage for recorded meetings, with no expiration date
+- 50TB of shared cloud storage for recorded meetings for the Stanford community, with no expiration date

 - Easy chat and presence functionality